-The waste segment in France is currently undergoing a period of transformation, as there will be increasingly less volumes oriented towards landfill in favor of materials recovery and waste to energy.
-As a consequence, Suez's ability to grow revenue and margins in the Recycling and Recovery segment will also be reflective of its ability to successfully manage this trend in line with operating performance over the past two years.
+The waste segment in France is currently undergoing a period of transformation, as there will be increasingly less volumes oriented towards landfill in favor of materials recovery and waste to energy (in 2024, Suez produced around 8 terawatt-hours [TWh] of energy).
+As a consequence, Suez's ability to grow revenue and margins in the Recycling and Recovery segment will also be reflective of its ability to successfully manage this trend in line with operating performance over the past years.
 In the waste industry overall, there is an increasing focus on hazardous waste.
-While this subsegment is still very small in Suez's business mix, it is growing rapidly and will allow for Suez to drive additional opportunities for growth and margin improvements.
+While this sub-segment is still very small in Suez's business mix, it is growing rapidly and will allow for Suez to drive additional opportunities for growth and margin improvements.
 We do consider, however, that hazardous waste carries a somewhat higher business risk.

-In the UK, Suez's operations, contributing around 13% to total revenue in 2023, are less exposed to economic cycles.
+In the UK, Suez's operations, contributing around 8.6% to total revenue in 2024, are less exposed to economic cycles.
 This is because they mainly focus on sorting and recycling, with a predominant exposure to municipal waste (more than 95% of the treated volumes), and on energy from waste, with revenue comprising fixed gate fees and the sale of electricity and heat output through long-term power purchase agreements.